siwel20/budget-tracker/README.md

   ## Description

-  This is a budget tracker for travelers who want to track deposits and withdrawls with or without a data/internet connection.
+  This is a budget tracker for travelers who want to track deposits and withdrawls with or without an active data/internet connection.

   ## Table of Contents